Ajjugupta2000/Hotel-Tip-Calculator/README.md

 # Hotel-Tip-Calculator
-Simple Tip Calculator using HTML, CSS and JavaScript
+Simple Tip Calculator using HTML, CSS and JAVASCRIPT